vdim/yz/doc/IMPLEMENTATION.md

 ([sourse] (https://github.com/vdim/yz/blob/master/src/ru/petrsu/nest/yz/core.clj)).

 * Query evaluator uses some implementation of the ElementManager for accessing to data.
-At this moment there is the following ElementManagers:
-    * JPA ElementManager which uses the JPA API 2.0 for accessing to data.
-We test it by Hibernate.
-    * Collection ElementManager which allows querying to usual Java collections.

-In case you want to add your data storage you must implement ElementManager interface.
-See definition of it [here] (https://github.com/vdim/yz/blob/master/src/ru/petrsu/nest/yz/core.clj) for more details.

 * Query evaluator returns map where
     * :result - hierarchical structure of result query.